javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 let billion = 1000000000;
 ```

-But in real life we usually avoid writing the full number as it's easy to mistype.
+But in real life we usually avoid writing a long string of zeroes as it's easy to mistype.
 Also, we are lazy.
 We will usually write something like `"1bn"` for a billion or `"7.3bn"` for 7 billion 300 million.
 The same is true for most large numbers.

 In JavaScript, we shorten a number by appending the letter `"e"` to the number and specifying the zeroes count: